Welcome to The Imperial Hotel

 Extensive renovations of the hotel complex including performance spaces for live music, dedicated function rooms and a family-friendly beer garden.

-Announcement of new partnership with Lion that will see a return of the much missed craft beer Eumundi - to again be brewed on site at its spiritual home, the Imperial Hotel in the heart of Eumundi.
+Announcement of new partnership with Lion to see the return of the much missed craft beer Eumundi - to again be brewed on site at its spiritual home, the Imperial Hotel in the heart of Eumundi.

-Around every corner of the hotel, colourful artworks can be found decorating walls, toilets and ceilings.
-In keeping with the bohemian stylings of Eumundi, local artists have contributed to the look and feel of the renovated venue, adding a special creative touch.
+Around every corner of the hotel, colourful artworks can be found decorating walls, ceilings and even the toilets.
+In keeping with the bohemian stylings of Eumundi, local artists have contributed to the look and feel of the venue, adding a special creative touch.

 Kids Play Room